 If you have a complaint concerning our compliance with applicable privacy laws, we will investigate your complaint and if it is justified, we will take appropriate measures.

 15. Important information for California residents

 This section applies only to California residents.
 It describes how we collect, use and share Personal Information of California residents in operating our business, and their rights with respect to that Personal Information.
-For purposes of this section, “Personal Information” has the meaning given in the California Consumer Privacy Act of 2018 (“CCPA”) but does not include information exempted from the scope of the CCPA.
+For purposes of this section, “Personal Information” has the meaning given in the California Privacy Rights Act of 2020 (CPRA) but does not include information exempted from the scope of the CPRA.